Skip to content

 Note

-Renovate will re-create any PRs that is marked "immortal".
-What this means is that any immortal PR you close, will pop up again the next time Renovate runs.
+Renovate re-creates any PRs that are marked "immortal".
+This means that any immortal PR you close, pops up again the next time Renovate runs.
 To ignore immortal PRs, follow the advice in the How to fix immortal PRs section.